-Central Illinois Regional Anti-poverty Provided feedback via interview

-Regional organization Strategy and email, along with both local

-Broadband school districts (Unit 5 and District

-Network (CIRBN) Other - Broadband 87) related to broadband

-Network Provider connectivity for low-income

-residents and families; feedback

-from public outreach incorporated

-into determination of five-year

-priorities; provided an opportunity

-to participate in the COVID-19

-survey
+How was the Provided feedback via interview and email, along with Agency/Group/Organization both local school districts (Unit 5 and District 87) consulted and what are the related to broadband connectivity for low-income anticipated outcomes of the residents and families; feedback from public outreach consultation or areas for improved incorporated into determination of five-year priorities; coordination? provided an opportunity to participate in the COVID-19 survey.